dogweather/forkful/content/en/c-sharp/strings/converting-a-string-to-lower-case.md

 weight: 4
 ---

-## What & Why?
-Converting a string to lowercase means transforming all uppercase characters in the text to their lowercase equivalents.
-Programmers do it for consistency, especially for case-insensitive comparisons, searching, or to standardize data inputs before processing.

 ## How to:
 In C#, you can convert a string to lowercase using the `ToLower()` or `ToLowerInvariant()` methods.
 Here's how: